 If your visa has not received approval at least two weeks prior to the start date of the Annual Meeting, you should complete the Visa online questionnaire.
 Eligibility requirements are listed before you begin.
 Please note that individuals who have applied for dependent visas (such as F2 and J2) should not complete this questionnaire.

 Visa Waiver Program (VWP)

 Some foreign meeting participants may not need visas if they are citizens of any of the 40 countries on the Visa Waiver Program.
-As of April 1, 2016, you must have an e-Passport to use the VWP.
+You must have an e-Passport to use the VWP.
 Without an e-Passport, you will be required to apply for a visa.
 All foreign visitors (including VWP travelers) will be fingerprinted and photographed upon arrival in the U.S.

 Letters of Invitation

-Customized letters of invitation for visa purposes can only be issued to individuals who have submitted an abstract or to confirmed registrants (those who have paid the meeting registration fees).
+Customized letters of invitation for visa purposes can only be issued to confirmed registrants (those who have paid the meeting registration fees) or individuals who have submitted an abstract.
 When you register for the meeting, you will receive a confirmation email with a link to auto-generate a customized letter of invitation.
-To receive a letter of invitation after submitting an abstract, please email firstname.lastname@example.org.
+To receive a letter of invitation after submitting an abstract, please email email@example.com.

 You will need this letter when applying for a visa.
 All attendees are urged to apply for a visa as soon as possible.
 Waiting until you receive your abstract confirmation (which is not available until August) will delay your visa process and may result in your visa being denied.

 For security purposes, letters of invitation cannot be sent to people who have not submitted an abstract or registered.

 Please see our blog post on travel awards and cost saving suggestions.